arbythree/Ghost-iOS/README.md

 Our [desktop app](https://github.com/tryghost/ghost-desktop) is managed by [Felix](https://github.com/felixrieseberg) from Slack and Electron Core, while our [Android app](https://github.com/tryghost/ghost-android) started life as a completely independent project called Quill, created by [Vicky](https://github.com/vickychijwani).
 The last major platform where we're still looking for someone with a passion for open source native apps is iOS.

-If you're interested in helping us out, we'd love to hear from you.
-Drop @john a message in our [Slack community](https://slack.ghost.org) 👋

 # Copyright & License

 Copyright (c) 2013-2018 Ghost Foundation - Released under the [MIT license](LICENSE).
 Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usage.